Raefey/currencycloud_tech_test/README.md

 ### User stories

 ```
-As a User
+As an Engineer
-I want to be able to Authenticate to Coolpay API
+I want to be able to authenticate to Coolpay API
-So other people cannot send my money
+So I am able to make requests

 As a User
-I want to be able to Add recipients
+I want to be able to add recipients
 So I can list my friends easily

 As a User
-I want to be able to Send Money
+I want to be able to send money
 So I can save time by not using my bank

 As a User
-I want to be send a confirmation message when a payment is successful
+I want to see the status of a payment
-So that I'm not worrying about losing money
+So that I know if my money has been received
 ```

 ### Challenges
-I'll outline the two most notable challenges.
+I'll outline the two most notable challenges I faced during the process.

 1. I didn't want to post my login details for the API to Github, so no problem; I just saved them as environmental variables in my env.yml and added it to a `.gitignore` file.
 Problem solved.
 However when I came to use Travis for continuous integration, it failed every Rspec test as it was not able to log into the API.
 I found a handy tool in Travis; which allows  you to encrypt a file.
 Then before Travis runs it's script you tell it to decrypt the file with a unique key, meaning it gains access to the environmental variables.
 It even saves the decrypted file under a name of your choosing.
 Meaning there are no problems with access to the env.yml file.